mikhillin/pth-course-final-test/README.md

 # GCore Server Configuration Autotests

-Automated UI tests for the for the [GCore server configuration page](https://gcore.com/hosting).
+Automated UI tests for the [GCore server configuration page](https://gcore.com/hosting).
 This project is designed as a final assignment for a PTH course.

 ---